 Show All Answers

-The zero-depth splash pad will have 16 different interactive spray features including dripping palm trees, water cannons, deck sprayers, a super soaker, spraying arches, a waterfall, a water activity table, and more.
+The zero-depth splash pad will have 15 different interactive spray features including dripping palm trees, water cannons, deck sprayers, a super soaker, spraying arches, water activity table, and more.
 Additionally, two new reservable picnic areas with picnic tables and shade covers will be built for community rentals and birthday parties.
 Concrete pool deck areas, which are currently aging and failing, will also be replaced to provide enhanced accessibility and meet slope requirements of the Americans with Disabilities Act.
-New landscaping with a tropical theme, including Palm Trees, will be added to create a beautiful and enticing tropical paradise.
+New landscaping with a tropical theme, including palm trees, will be added to create a beautiful and enticing tropical paradise.

 The new splash pad and spray ground attraction and picnic areas at Finley Aquatic Center will provide interactive fun for families, in addition to the Finley pool that is currently well loved and used by swimmers and water fitness enthusiasts.
-The new splash pad attraction and picnic areas will generate new revenues for the Finley Aquatic Center and will differ from similar features at the Ridgway Swim Center in that they will accommodate younger families, generate new revenues for the Finley Aquatic Center.
+The new splash pad attraction and picnic areas will generate new revenues for the Finley Aquatic Center and will differ from similar features at the Ridgway Swim Center in that they will accommodate younger families.

 Yes, creation of the splash pad, picnic areas and new concrete decking at the Finley Aquatic Center will require closure of the pool and aquatic facility during construction.
-It is anticipated that the project will go out to bid in late summer/early fall of this year (2022).
-Construction is tentatively scheduled to begin by the end 2022 and to be completed by Summer 2023.
+It is anticipated that the project will go out to bid in early 2023.
+To avoid impacts to the summer swim programs, construction is now tentatively scheduled to begin late August 2023 and be completed by June 2024.

 Finley aquatic programs displaced during the closure will be held at the city’s Ridgway Swim Center as scheduling availability allows, including lap swimming, water fitness classes, and swim lessons.
 Additionally, swimmers may consider options available at other local community pools, such as the new Olympic-sized pool at Santa Rosa Junior College.